 The Brian Desmond Hurst website comments that "Ourselves Alone was banned in Northern Ireland at the time of its release in 1936 although it has now achieved the recognition it deserved and is shown in museums and other public access points in Northern Ireland."

-In 1936, Terry Trench was again an (uncredited) assistant cutter under James Corbett on The Tenth Man (1936), a British International Pictures film made at Elstree.
+In 1936, Terry Trench was once again an (uncredited) assistant cutter under James Corbett on The Tenth Man (1936), a British International Pictures film made at Elstree.
 This drama film, also directed by Brian Desmond Hurst, was based on the play by W Somerset Maugham.
-Wikipedia article: The Tenth Man
+Wikipedia: The Tenth Man

 Wartime work for the Crown Film Unit, 1943-1945

 In 1939, with the outbreak of the Second World War, the Crown Film Unit was created to make documentary films for the Ministry of Information.
 Terry Trench joined the Crown Film Unit, and worked on Close Quarters (1943) as an (uncredited) assistant sound cutter.
 This short film gives an impression of a wartime submarine patrol in the North Sea, with the submariners playing themselves on board their submarine HMS Tribune.
 It was produced by Ian Dalrymple, directed by Jack Lee, with photography by Jonah Jones and sound recording by Ken Cameron.
 Synopsis on BFI ScreenOnline: Close Quarters